ofsoundof/learning_filter_basis/README.md

 # Learning Filter Basis for Convolutional Neural Network Compression
 This repository is an official PyTorch implementation of the Paper **Learning Filter Basis for Convolutional Neural Network Compression** accepted by ICCV 2019.
+The training scripts are updated.

 ## Contents
 1. [Introduction](#introduction)